Skip to content

 @middleware()

-async def my_middleware_function_2(cls, context: IHostContext, call_next):
+async def my_middleware_function_2(self, context: IHostContext, call_next):

 if context.get_type() == 'websocket':